-Let’s not sugarcoat things: Amid the COVID-19 crisis, anxiety is sky high among folks in treatment for opioid addiction.
+Let’s not sugarcoat things: Amid the COVID-19 crisis, anxiety is sky high among folks in treatment for addiction.

 If that’s you, your number one fear may be relapse.
 After all, stress, isolation, and boredom — key triggers under any circumstance — have been cranked up to the max during the coronavirus pandemic.